 6.1 Membership

-6.1.1 All members of the RPSTA shall have the opportunity and shall be encouraged to serve on committees established by the Assembly, Executive Council and/ RPSTA Assembly, Executive Council and/or the STF.
+6.1.1 All members of the RPSTA shall have the opportunity and shall be encouraged to serve on committees established by the Assembly, Executive Council and/ RPSTA or the STF.

 6.1.2 All members sitting on committees are governed by the RPSTA policy regarding teacher membership on committees.